inaimathi/gtypist-single-space/gtypist.typ

 I:(4)
 *:_U_R_L25
-S:    Safety first.
+S:Safety first.
 This slogan is well known.
 Yet many care- :less people disregard it and so we have accidents.
 It is pos- :sible to avoid many types of accidents by a little forethought.
  :Don't be careless.
 Do your share to avoid mishaps.